marianosimone/take-a-look/talks.md

 ## Julian Treasure - "How to speak so that people want to listen"

+Have you ever felt like you're talking, but nobody is listening?
+Here's Julian Treasure to help you fix that.
+As the sound expert demonstrates some useful vocal exercises and shares tips on how to speak with empathy, he offers his vision for a sonorous world of listening and understanding.

 [link](https://www.youtube.com/watch?v=eIho2S0ZahI)

 ## Clay Shirky - "How the Internet will (one day) transform government"